A Kid-Friendly Easter Brunch Menu That's Colorful, Cute, and Delicious

-Fresh carrot juice is suitable for any bunny and is a fitting way to start an Easter meal.
-Juicing the carrots with apples and lemons brings sweetness and tang, giving the drink a lemonade-like appeal.
-If you don’t have a juicer, don’t fret.
-Most stores sell bottled carrot juice now; just combine that with apple and fresh lemon juice.
+Fresh carrot juice is both tasty and a fitting way to start an Easter meal.
+Juicing the carrots, apples, and lemons, which bring sweetness and tang, gives the drink a lemonade-like appeal.
+If you don't have a juicer, don't fret.
+Most stores sell bottled carrot juice; just combine that with apple and fresh lemon juice.

 Start: Lemony White-Bean Hummus

-Arrange a colorful vegetable patch of spring crudités around a bowl of creamy hummus made with cannellini beans.
-The hummus can be made a day ahead and stored, covered, in the refrigerator.
+Arrange a colorful vegetable patch of spring crudités around a bowl of this creamy mixture crafted with cannellini beans.
+The Lemony White-Bean Hummus can be made a day ahead and stored covered in the refrigerator.
 Now that the first new vegetables of the season are arriving at the market, look for tender young carrots and sweet sugar snap peas—both will be hits with the kids.
 Put out celery, fennel, and radishes for the adults and more adventurous little ones.

 Main: Ham-and-Cheese Strata

-Think savory French toast with cheese, that's the easy-to-make yet sophisticated casserole known as the strata.
-Assemble it the night before by soaking the bread and fixings, in this case Easter ham, cheese, and scallions, in an egg mixture.
+This easy-to-make yet sophisticated casserole, known as Ham-and-Cheese Strata, is basically a savory French toast with cheese.
+Assemble it the night before by soaking the bread and fixings (in this case Easter ham, cheese, and scallions) in an egg mixture.
 Pop it in the oven to bake in the morning.
-You know it’s done when the strata puffs up and has a crunchy golden top.
+You'll know it's done when the strata puffs up and has a crunchy golden top.

 Side: Asparagus with Mustardy Vinaigrette

-Adorn asparagus with edible bunny cutouts made from carrots for a playful side.
-Asparagus is a fun vegetable for kids—they can hold a spear and eat from top to bottom or bottom to top!
-And serving the vinaigrette on the side means that only those who want it need have it.
+Adorn this Asparagus and Mustardy Vinaigrette with edible bunny cutouts made from carrots for a playful side.
+Asparagus is a fun vegetable for kids—they can hold a spear and eat from top to bottom or bottom to top.
+And serving them vinaigrette on the side means that only those who want it need have it.

 Dessert: Coconut Macaroon Nests and Easter Chick Cookies

-Part table decoration, part dessert, part excuse to eat more Easter candy, that's these diminutive edible Easter baskets.
+Part table decoration, part dessert, part excuse to eat more Easter candy, that's these Coconut Macaroon Nests and Easter Chick Cookies which serve as diminutive Easter baskets.
 They're made from coconut macaroons and filled with mini Easter candies, like chocolate eggs and jelly beans.
 Place a few peeps on top of the nests for a super-cute finish.

 Watch how to make the Easter Egg and Chick Cookies: